-Hilltop City is on a short break while I am working on a very special project this year (more on that soon!).
+Hilltop City is on a break while I am working on a special project.
 However, I can think of no better point to ponder on in the meantime than this essay written by Gospel singer and songwriter Jonathan McReynolds for The Huffington Post.

 Jonathan McReynolds wrote a most FIYA piece on recently called “A Cry for the Unexposed”.
 He writes about being wowed by the production Hamilton and how it may not have happened if it weren’t for his Broadway musical enthusiast cousin.
 He describes how the church has, for the most part, kept its members from being exposed to excellence in the form of the arts for fear of crossing sacred with secular.